cosmos/sdk-tutorials/README.md

 * Blockchain technology and cryptography
 * Developing with the Cosmos SDK & Ignite CLI
-* The Tendermint consensus algorithm
+* The CometBFT consensus algorithm
 * The Inter-Blockchain Communication Protocol
 * Building front- and backends with CosmJS
 * Integrating wallets such as Keplr